AndrewSales/XQS/README.md

 The `-b` options given below simply bind a variable; their order is not significant.

-The named example files used in the commands below are also included in this repository, alongside the command scripts.
+The named example files used in the commands below are also included in this repository, in `examples/`.

 ### Evaluate